Top 12 Difference between Private and Public Administration & Similarities

 Private administration is such an administrative framework which is concerned the individuals, groups, enterprise, etc to generate a profit.

-It works for the organization’s economic benefit, enchanting into account the concentration of employees and clients or partners as well as the concerned organization.
+It works for the organization’s economic benefit, taking into account the concentration of employees and clients or partners, as well as the concerned organization.

 Link: Difference between Participatory Management and Bureaucratic Management